fshowalter/franksmovielog.com-v1/content/reviews/lords-of-chaos-2018.md

 The group finds success.
 But before they can release an album, their frontman kills himself.
 This plays out in a gruelling, graphic sequence.
 Undaunted, Euronymous appropriates the corpse photo for the group's first album cover.

 Euronymous continues spinning the Black Metal mythology, mixing Satanism, Odinism, and anarchy.
 He attracts an acolyte played by Emory Cohen who buys in and burns a church.
-Shaken but undaunted, Euronymous appropriates credit, beggining a rivalry.
+Shaken but undaunted, Euronymous appropriates credit, sparking a rivalry.
 As Euronymous says at the film's opening, “This is my story.
 It doesn't end well.”

 The film held me rapt.
-Even the voice-over narration works, propelling the story along in a manner reminsicent of <span data-imdb-id="tt0099685">_Goodfellas_</span>.
+Even the voice-over narration works, propelling the story along in a manner reminiscent of <span data-imdb-id="tt0099685">_Goodfellas_</span>.
 Nobody affects a Norwegian accent, but Culkin and Cohen convince in their parts.

 It works on multiple levels.
 It's a harrowing, cautionary tale of dangers of fame-at-all costs.
 It's the story of one man stoking and exploiting a marginalized group's rage and insecurities.